 What drew you to the field?

-Design Anthropology – and a diverse family background of Native American, Mexican Indian, and German/Irish ancestry as well.
+Design Anthropology – and a diverse family background of Native American, Mesoamerican, and German/Irish ancestry as well.
 I first read about Design Anthropology in Adam Drazin’s chapter, “Design Anthropology: Working on, with, and for Digital Technologies” in the book, Digital Anthropology.
 Although I didn’t decide to take the plunge and transfer to an anthropology program until I read the book, Design Anthropology: Theory and Practice.

 That book and the form and direction of design anthropology that it advocates for really validated the things that I was thinking about and I never realized that these ideas were being actively developed at a much higher level than I had previously comprehended.
 I saw Design Anthropology as a project for an entirely new epistemology of design, with a critical mass of new design theory and a new way of practicing design that is fully aware of the responsibility that comes with being a world-building activity.
 I really wanted to be a part of that and so I transferred to an anthropology program and committed myself to the fringes of emerging design anthropology theory and practice (especially works post-2012).